Databases#

 Simulation Models Database#

-The name of the model parameter database needs to be indicated by $SIMTOOLS_DB_SIMULATION_MODEL environmental variable and defined e.g., in the .env file.
-Use CTAO-Simulation-ModelParameters-LATEST to use the latest version of the CTAO simulation model database (simtools will replace LATEST with the latest version number).
+The name and version of the model parameter database needs to be indicated by $SIMTOOLS_DB_SIMULATION_MODEL and $DB_SIMULATION_MODEL_VERSION environmental variables and defined e.g., in the .env file.

 Collections: